agentstation/shcv/README.md

 [![Version](https://img.shields.io/badge/version-1.0.5-blue.svg)](https://github.com/agentstation/shcv/releases)
 [![Go Version](https://img.shields.io/badge/go-%3E%3D%201.21-blue)](go.mod)

-`shcv` is a command-line tool and Go package that helps maintain Helm chart values by automatically synchronizing `values.yaml` with the parameters used in your Helm templates.
-It scans all template files for `{{ .Values.* }}` expressions and ensures they are properly defined in your values file.
+`shcv` is a command-line tool and Go package that helps maintain Helm chart values by automatically synchronizing values files with the parameters used in your Helm templates.
+It scans all template files for `{{ .Values.* }}` expressions and ensures they are properly defined in your values files.

 ## Requirements